 “It’s helped me incredibly, with pain, with sleep, with anxiety, particularly when I had to wean myself off morphine,” Newton-John told journalists at the charity run in Melbourne on Sunday.

 Cannabis access in Australia

-“Overall more than 11,000 patients are estimated to have been approved to access medicinal cannabis products – with the majority approved this year,” said Hunt
+“Overall more than 11,000 patients are estimated to have been approved to access medicinal cannabis products – with the majority approved this year,” said Hunt in a ministry statement.

 “There have only been a limited number of well-designed clinical studies on medicinal cannabis, and we need to increase the evidence base to support medical professionals to make their decisions,” Hunt continued.
 “Given the increase in prescribed medicinal cannabis, the Government has supported the nation’s medicinal cannabis industry, and cut red tape, to help meet demand.”

 Where it may be fairly common in the United States for state law to diverge from federal law on this issue, it’s not certain whether the ACT will be permitted to implement its new policy.
-When a similar conflict arose in 2013 – in which the ACT legalized same-sex marriage while it was still prohibited under the federal Marriage Act – Australia’s highest court ended up the ACT's legislation.
+When a similar conflict arose in 2013 – in which the ACT legalized same-sex marriage while it was still prohibited under the federal Marriage Act – Australia’s highest court ended up striking down the ACT's legislation.